What is a financial lease?

 What to look for in a financial lease

-Lease agreements can vary depending on the items leased and time frame.
-If you’re signing a lease for the first time, there are things you should look for:
+Lease agreements can vary depending on the items leased and time frame of the lease.
+If you’re signing a lease for the first time, here are a few questions to ask:

-If these items aren’t included in a lease agreement, you should ask the company or person providing the lease to include them.
+If those items aren’t included in a lease agreement, you should talk to the leasing before signing the agreement.

 Who benefits from leasing?

-Leasing may benefit anyone that is financially unable to buy an item outright.
-It’s a way to make manageable monthly payments on something when you can’t afford the entire cost upfront.
+Leasing is a way to make manageable monthly payments on an item when you can’t afford the entire cost up front.

-Companies may offer leasing agreements dependent upon credit ratings.
+Companies may offer leasing agreements to people who don’t qualify for traditional financing.
 If you have bad credit or no credit, you may still be able to get a lease.
-However, your payment may be higher than someone with a good credit score.
-A lease may be a better option than a payday or title loan because the payments are usually more affordable.
+However, your total cost will likely be higher than someone with a good credit score.

 What are the pros and cons of a financial lease?